Tecla/FarmProjection/README.md

 ## What It Doesn't Do

 There are numerous areas missing from the projections at this point; this is, for a first pass, quite dairy-centric (and a raw-milk dairy at that).
-Various things not taken into account yet:
+Various aspects not taken into account yet:

-* Kill, butchery, and meat shop costs and income (planned)
+* *(planned)* Kill, butchery, and meat shop costs and income
-* Culinary water / well cost (planned)
+* *(planned)* Culinary water / well cost
-* Irrigation water cost (planned)
+* *(planned)* Irrigation water cost
-* Fuel and transportation cost (planned)
+* *(planned)* Fuel and transportation cost
-* Grain and garden operational costs and income (planned)
+* *(planned)* Grain and garden operational costs and income
 * Land cost
 * Home and other personal costs (e.g. this is not for personal budgeting!)

 There are bound to be more.
-We will add computational workflows and make available inputs for these types of costs in future development.
+We may add computational workflows and make available inputs for these types of costs in future development.

 ## Reports